How to Use Leadership Assessments for Effective Team Building

 • Team Progress Review Meeting Agenda

-The LSP-R® Guide to Team Building.
+SIGMA’s Practical Guide to Using the LSP-R® for Team Building.

 The following five steps outline how to effectively use leadership assessments to facilitate a development-focused experience that promotes insight, collaboration, and ongoing growth.

-Step 1: Communicate the Process and Purpose
+Step 1: Communicate the Process and Purpose Clearly

-Step 2: Administer the Assessment
+Step 2: Administer the Leadership Assessment

 Step 3: Prepare for the Team-Building Session

 Lay the foundation for an engaging and productive session by preparing all materials, communications, and logistics in advance.
 Finalize the session agenda, update presentation slides, and print or distribute any participant handouts, such as worksheets and individual reports.
 Share assessment reports with participants 2-3 days prior to the session to encourage reflection ahead of time.
+This step ensures that the session fosters meaningful conversations, strengthens collaboration, and promotes leadership development across the team.

 Step 4: Facilitate the Team-Building Session

 Guide participants through a structured and interactive session that encourages open dialogue, peer feedback, and actionable planning.
-Use small-group exercises to explore leadership strengths and development areas related to team priorities, and create space for participants to share insights and build mutual understanding.
+Use small-group exercises to explore leadership strengths and development areas related to team priorities and create space for participants to share insights and build mutual understanding.
 Conclude the session with clear next steps for teams and individual development commitments.

 Step 5: Provide Follow-Up Resources